Xilinx/PYNQ/docs/source/6_overlays.rst

 .. image:: ./images/zynq_block_diagram.jpg
    :align: center

+On the Pynq-Z1 board, the DDR memory controller, Ethernet, USB, SD, UART are connected on the board.

 The FPGA fabric is reconfigurable, and can be used to implement high performance functions in hardware.
 However, FPGA design is a specialized task which requires deep hardware engineering knowledge and expertise.
 Overlays, or hardware libraries, are programmable/configurable FPGA designs that extend the user application from the Processing System of the Zynq into the Programmable Logic.
 Overlays can be used to accelerate a software application, or to customize the hardware platform for a particular application.